TechnikTil/VSBabygloveandBobby/Attention modders!.md

 I need some help with the Sprites, background making and programming + songs and stuff (Yes im shaggy lol)

-If you wanna help on the mod just DM me on discord TechnikTil#6758
+If you wanna help on the mod just join the Discord server!